betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/3072959.3073665)
     * [Project Page](https://www.yiningkarlli.com/projects/specdecomptracking.html)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This paper describes two complementary new null-collision tracking techniques: decomposition tracking and spectral tracking.
 The paper also introduces to computer graphics an extended integral formulation of null-collision algorithms, originally developed in the field of reactor physics.
 These two techniques are the basis of Hyperion's modern third generation null-collision tracking based volume rendering system, in use beginning on *Olaf's Frozen Adventure* to present.

 22. **The Ocean and Water Pipeline of Disney’s Moana**